phusion/passenger/src/agent/README.md

 ## Minor parts

- * SpawnPreparer is a tool used internally by the Core to spawn application processes.
+ * SpawnEnvSetupper is a tool used internally by `Core/SpawningKit/` to spawn application processes.
+See the README in that directory for more information.
  * SystemMetrics is a tool that shows system metrics such as CPU and memory usage.
 The main functionality is implemented in src/cxxUtils/SystemMetricsCollector.h.
 This tool is mainly useful for developing and debugging SystemMetricsCollector.h.
  * TempDirToucher is a tool used internally by Passenger Standalone to keep a temporary directory's timestamp up-to-date so that it doesn't get removed by /tmp cleaner daemons.